Mole-Python/Hello-World/README.md

 # Hello-World

-This is a test on how to use Github. interested in learning Python
+This is a test on how to use Github. interested in Using Python